Occupational Therapy

 I believe that what we do every day matters.
 What we do in one moment influences how we feel in that moment and the next.
 We gain momentum with each positive step, and during challenging times, we learn to show ourselves compassion, gain insight into what we need in that moment, and find the courage to begin again.

 Wellness is a spiral.
-Being intentional with our time and routinely engaging in healthy-promoting and personally meaningful activities gives us the opportunity for power and control over our well-being and quality of life.
+Being intentional with our time and routinely engaging in health-promoting and personally meaningful activities gives us the opportunity for power and control over our well-being and quality of life.

 My goal is to support you in realizing the power you have over your life, in spite of your challenges and circumstances.